 How to Create Soft Springy Curls from Naturally Kinky Hair

-This is a technique that works well for moderately kinky to naturally curly hair.
+This technique that works well for moderately kinky to naturally curly hair.
 This style will have to be recreated about once a week, if properly maintained.

 - Moisturizing Shampoo